 I didn’t have vitamin c tablets, baking soda, and all those other remedy items people usually have.
 However, I came across a video that left me in awe.

 Now, this did sting.
-I suspect it might’ve been from the vigorous scrubbing I gave my scalp.
-It was little raw from washing with dishwashing liquid (Desperate times, I told you I looked like something from Sesame Street).
+It might’ve been from the vigorous scrubbing I gave my scalp.
+It was little raw from the dishwashing liquid (Desperate times, I told you I looked like something from Sesame Street).
 After doing this three times, I got it from periwinkle (gag) shade to a light silver/gray.
 Not what I wanted, but I can live with it.

 Also, I saturated my hair in coconut oil before I did this as well.
 The molecules in coconut oil are so small, they can actually penetrate the hair and heal it from the inside out.
 I find that when I coat my hair in the oil before coloring, it protects my hair and cuts a lot of the damage out.
 I try applying it hours in advance, allowing the oil to soak in.
 Because I knew that the little concoction I made had the potential to dry my hair out, I did this before applying the mixture and it minimized a lot of the dryness.

-So, to all you adventurous people who with “unicorn hair” always looking to change it up, try this.
+So, to all you adventurous people with “unicorn hair”, looking to change it up, try this.
 It worked amazingly well, and my hair is still intact.
-I have a bit of dryness, but that’s to be expected and considered lucky if your hair is as as bleached as mine.
+I have a bit of dryness, but that’s to be expected and are considered lucky if your hair is as as bleached as mine.
 I’m pretty sure this only works on semi permanent color, but it doesn’t hurt to try it if you’ve colored your hair with something permanent either.
 Hair will surprise you, clearly.